 The preambule specifically notes the concern for "public health and social problems resulting from the abuse" of such substances and iterates its determination to combat illicit traffic and restrict their use to legitimate purposes.
 This in order to "safeguard the health and welfare of mankind."
 In practice the convention created four different Schedules of controlled substances, ranging from (the most restrictive) Schedule I to (the least restrictive) Schedule IV.
 Among a list of 31 substances LSD, MDMA, psilocybin, THC and DMT have been classified as a Schedule I controlled substance.
-In 1988, further mechanisms were created to control and monitor substances which are used in the manufacture of narcotic drugs and psychotropic substances in the UN Convention Against Illicit Traffic In Narcotic Drugs And Psychotropic Substances (hereafter "Illicit Traffic Convention").
+In 1988, further mechanisms were created to control and monitor substances which are used in the manufacture of narcotic drugs and psychotropic substances (hereafter "Illicit Traffic Convention").
 Essential to all UN drug conventions is their exclusive prohibitionist character, meaning that any signing member state is obliged to criminalize activities involving internationally controlled substances, such as manufacturing, possession, transport, sale, etc.....
-2